Media Resources

 Given her actions while a member of the Tucson School Board and Pima County Board of Supervisors, Adelita Grijalva isn’t who Southern Arizona needs fighting back against the attacks from Donald Trump and Elon Musk against our democracy and public schools.

 As a member of the Tucson school board and as a Pima County Supervisor, Grijalva has repeatedly and illegally used her power to silence her critics while making government less accountable.
-She killed a proposal for a watchdog position for Tucson schools and banned critics from board meetings after voting to close half a dozen schools and lay off hundreds of teachers:
+She killed a proposal for a watchdog position for Tucson schools and banned critics from board meetings after voting to close half a dozen schools and lay off hundreds of teachers

 • On the Tucson school board, Grijalva slashed a proposal for a watchdog position for Tucson public schools and removed a critic from board meetings.